bmount/blockphrase/readme.md

 Armelle Caron's beautiful [tout bien rangé](http://www.armellecaron.fr/art/index.php?page=plans_de_berlin) project.

-It'll hopefully result in a simple visual vocabulary for city blocks, showing the form of spaces created by street layout.
+It'll hopefully result in a simple visual phrase for given city blocks, showing the form of spaces created by street layout.

 The repo has some development tiles from Stamen (toner-background) checked in.
 Otherwise the canvas